KaiYan289/RLpapersnote/README.md

 # Domain Transfer for RL

 Domain Transfer has close relations with Sim2real, a subfield that is very useful for robotics.

+## Embodiment Difference

+e.g. transfer human demonstration & skills to robot, or between robots of different kinetics.

+* *REvolveR: Continuous Evolutionary Models for Robot-to-robot Policy Transfer* (ICML 22')*

 ## Domain Randomization